gmcusaro/AAngle/README.md

 **Measurement Support:** Convert angle values to Swift's `Measurement<UnitAngle>` type for use with the Foundation framework's [units](https://developer.apple.com/documentation/foundation/unitangle).

-**Type-Safe Units:** Uses an `AngleType` enum to represent units, ensuring type safety and avoiding string-based errors.
+**Type-Safe Units:** Uses an `AAngleType` enum to represent units, ensuring type safety and avoiding string-based errors.

 **Extensible Protocol:** Designed with the `Anglable` protocol to make it easy to add custom angle types.